sankethnb/Covid-19-Power-BI/README.md

 # Covid-19-Power-BI
-Built a dashboard to analyze the current outbreak.
+Built a dashboard to analyze the current outbreak. _Data wrangling code can be provided on request._

+___To view the dashboard, you have two options:___

 Option 1: If you an active Microsoft account logged in, you can easily view the report by clicking on this link here.